-Having just completed a 62 mile cycling event yesterday, I’m ready to write.
-And otherwise not move.
+Having just completed a 62-mile cycling event yesterday, I’m ready to write.
+And otherwise not move a muscle due to an excessive amount of stiffness.
 Let’s explore the merits of a couple of popular outdoor activities, now that it’s finally summertime.

 I’d argue that cycling wins, hands-down.
 I’ll explain why in more depth, but just so you know, I’ve spent many hours on both activities over the years.
 My basis for comparison is pretty solid.